cmarielorber/Express_Note_Taker/README.md

 [Express Note Taker Demo](PUT LINK HERE)

 ## Installation
-First clone the repository then run the following command to install Inquirer and Jest dependency packages:
+First clone the repository then run the following command to install dependency packages:
 ```
 npm i
 ```

-## Usage (UPDATE THIS)
+## Usage

 Once the dependencies have been installed, type in the following command into your terminal to start the application:
 ```
-node index.js
+nodemon server.js
 ```

-The user will be prompted with various questions to build their team.
-Once the user has completed their member additions, an HTML will be generated to display the team.
+App is deployed through Heroku.

 ## Technologies Used